 Pulling together and sharing project information in the construction and engineering sector has been difficult, which has hurt productivity.
 But a new wave of technology startups has raised $10 billion in financing since 2011, and McKinsey & Co. looks at how new tech could affect job sites, back offices and digital collaboration.

 Wearable devices hold the potential to give companies the data they need to significantly improve workplace safety and curb associated risks.
 Sphera's Andy Hosman looks at how the technology can be used as well as the challenges it presents, including persuading workers to use such devices.

 New Bluebeam Revu 2017 Bluebeam Revu is the digital workflow and collaboration solution trusted by +1 million AEC professionals worldwide.
 Revu 2017 delivers enhanced PDF-based takeoff & workflow automation tools that span the entire project lifecycle.
 Download a trial

 Triax Technologies attended Associated General Contractors' Safety & Health Conference recently and spoke about wearable technology's role in keeping workers safe.
 Triax says the implementation of safety technology should also coincide with teaching workers after an incident.

 Raising employee awareness of risk engages them in helping prevent it throughout the organization, a Haley & Aldrich report notes.
 The report outlines five components of a "risk-competent" culture and advises making safety as important as performance.

-Nonfarm payrolls increased by 138,000 in May, below economists' average expectations, according to data from the Bureau of Labor Statistics, and revisions to March and April numbers led to a loss of 66,000 jobs from earlier reports.
-The construction sector added 11,000 jobs, and the unemployment rate decreased from 4.4% to 4.3%.
+Nonfarm payrolls increased by 209,000 in July, above economists' average expectations, according to data from the Bureau of Labor Statistics.
+The construction sector added more than 6,000 jobs, and the unemployment rate fell from 4.4% to 4.3%.